Tejesh2005/opd-adjudicator/docs/api.md

 - Uses Gemini extraction for text, image, and PDF input when `GEMINI_API_KEY` is configured.
 - Uses OpenAI extraction when Gemini is unavailable and `OPENAI_API_KEY` is configured.
 - Falls back to the local parser when no LLM key is configured or when the LLM calls fail.
+- Extracts GST/tax as a bill item when present and includes it in the claim amount.
+- Gemini/OpenAI return an extraction confidence score; the local parser estimates confidence from extraction completeness.

 Response: